microsoft/react-native-windows-samples/docs/debugging-javascript.md

 1. Make sure you have VS Code installed
 2. Open your project's root folder in VS Code
-3. Click on the *Run and Debug* button in the sidebar or press `Ctrl+Shift+D`
-4. Click on the drop-down at the top of the sidebar and select *Add Configuration...*
+3. Click on *Run* in VS Code's menu bar and select *Add Configuration...*
-> If there's no drop-down, click on *Show all automatic debug configurations* then select *Add Configuration...* from the drop-down that appears.
-5. **Option A:** Let VS Code launch everything and start debugging
+4. **Option A:** Let VS Code launch everything and start debugging
     > **Important:** This scenario isn't supported with the built-in automatic debug configurations in VS Code.
 If you want VS Code to launch everything for you, you'll need to install the React Native Tools extension.
-6. **Option B:** Attach VS Code to Metro that's already running
+5. **Option B:** Attach VS Code to Metro that's already running
-    1. Select *Node.js: Attach*
+    1. Depending on whether or not you already have a `launch.json` file, the drop-down will let you select *Node.js: Attach* (if it's available) or just *Node.js*
+    > If you don't see *Node.js*, try again without a code file opened in the editor.

     2. A new configuration should appear in your `launch.json` file.
-Rename it if you want but be sure to change the `port` to `8081`, i.e.:
+Rename it if you want but it should look like this:
     ```json
     {
         "name": "Attach",